goluckyryan/FSUDAQ/README.md

 The QCustomPlot (https://www.qcustomplot.com/index.php/introduction) source files are already included in the repository.

+## For Raspberry Pi installation

+All required CAEN Libraries support ARM archetect, so installation of those would not be a problem.

+THe libqt6charts6-dev should be replaced by qt6-chart-dev, and the elog need to be installed manually (or can be skipped)

+`sudo apt install qt6-base-dev qt6-chart-dev libcurl4-openssl-dev`

+I tested with a Raspberry Pi 5 with 8 GB. it works.

 # Compile

 ## in case the *.pro not exist